 Skingle et al (1994) Stimulation of central 5-HT1D receptors causes hypothermia in the guinea pig.
 J.Psychopharmacol.
 8 14

 If you know of a relevant reference for GR 46611, please let us know.

 View Related Products by Product Action

-Currently there are no citations for GR 46611.
 Do you know of a great paper that uses GR 46611 from Tocris?
-If so please let us know.
+Please let us know.